triangulodev/rustfit/README.md

 [MS] As an owner, manage my account.

+- Create an account with login credentials.
+- Set account access to user
+- Set user as admin role.

 ---

 [MS] As an owner, add staff, be sure staff can't change important details about the account.
 Staff should have their own access credentials.